openc/openc_bot/README.md

 can be useful to use a caching proxy on your development machine to speed up this cycle.

-If you run `bundle exec openc_bot rake bot:run[test]`, then your `fetch_records` method will receive an option `test_mode`; you can use this to turn proxying on or off.
+If you run `bundle exec openc_bot rake bot:run -- --test`, then your `fetch_records` method will receive an option `test_mode`; you can use this to turn proxying on or off.
 Here's how you can set a proxy using the `mechanize` library; if you want to use different http client libraries, refer to their documentation regarding how to set a proxy.

     agent = Mechanize.new
     if opts[:test_mode]